daattali/beautiful-jekyll/_drafts/nakivo-v10.5-brings-vmware-monitoring-and-anti-ransomware-resilience.md

 ### Wrap up

 With Nakivo Backup & Replication v10.5, the company focuses on aspects of the SDDC that concern all customers with VMware monitoring and imporved Anti-Ransomware resilience.
+The virtual appliance form factor is also appreciated as it simplifies the deployment, updates, backups when it comes to dealing with the backup server.

+Watch this space as the next version of Nakivo Backup and Replication should significantly improve the VMware monitoring feature!